 I journeyed to UW-Madison for graduate school and had the good fortune of being surrounded by a group of faculty and grad students who were dedicated to interdisciplinary approaches to studying environmental change.
 In 2007 the Center for Culture, History, and Environment (CHE) was launched as part of the Nelson Institute for Environmental Studies, and I was proud to call CHE my intellectual home for many years.

-After a few detours, I began working on a masters thesis on political and cultural debates over the fluoridation of water in the 1950s.
-This research lead me to a group of commercial and non-commercial publishing groups that spread concerns about toxic chemical exposures in the postwar era.
+In 2007 I produced an MA thesis on the political and cultural debates over the fluoridation of water in the 1950s.
+In turn, this research lead me to explore a group of publishers who were instrumental in popularizing concerns about toxic chemical exposures in the postwar era.

 One of those publishers, the Rodale Press, was foundational in promoting organic gardening and farming in the United States.
-Rodale was also located outside of Allentown, PA, which brought me and my interests back to where they began.
-In studying a publishing company, I became more interested in the intersection of print culture in the mid-twentieth century and the emergence of the environmental movement – a subject that continues to turn up new insights into human relationships with the environment.
-My book manuscript-in-process, based partly on my dissertation, will use the story of J.I.
-Rodale and his firm to explore the historical origins of “green” consumer culture.
+In studying a publishing company, I became more interested in the intersection of popular culture and environmentalism in the mid-twentieth century – a subject that continues to turn up new insights into human relationships with the environment.

 My forthcoming book, The Organic Profit: Rodale and the Making of Marketplace Environmentalism (University of Washington Press, 2018) is an environmental and cultural history that explores how organic moved from the margins to the mainstream.
 At the same time, the book raises critical questions about the possibilities and the limits of the marketplace as a site of environmental thought and action.